bwmabe/janet-discord/README.md

 I made this bot to hangout in private servers with friends.
 Thus, a good portion of the commands are related to that

+This a NodeJS rewrite of the bot since `discord.py` is no longer maintained

 ## Ideas for the Bot
 	* Change trout-slap to use a file
 	* Finish the random file thing